 Let’s see how this works.

-(Look for an RSS feed link.
-Image source: http://www.yourcoffeeguru.com)
+(Search for an RSS feed link.
+Image source: YourCoffeeGuru.com)

 Next, copy the feed URL to your clipboard …

-(Copy the URL of your feed to your clipboard)
+(Copy the URL of your feed to the clipboard)

-If you want, you can check the feed content by pasting the URL of the feed into an online feed reader …
+If you want, you can check the feed content by pasting the URL of your feed into a feedreader …

-Like feed readers, WordPress has the ability to process RSS/XML feeds.
+Like feed readers, WordPress also has the ability to process RSS/XML feeds.

-Adding RSS Feeds To WordPress Sites
+Adding Feeds To Your Site

-In the example below, we are going to add RSS content from another website to your site.
+Let’s show you how to add RSS content from another website to your site.

-Let’s add RSS content to your sidebar …
+Let’s add content sourced from an RSS feed to your sidebar …

-Let's add an RSS feed to the WordPress sidebar navigation menu
+(Add an RSS feed to the WordPress sidebar area)

-Copy the URL of your feed
+(Copy the URL of your feed to the clipboard)

 (Widgets Section – RSS Widget)